Back to Resources

 The Path Forward

 These six challenges aren’t going away.
 If anything, they’re accelerating.
 Amazon’s automated systems will get more sophisticated.
 Competition will get fiercer.
 Requirements will get stricter.
+And trade policy will continue to be unpredictable.

 You can’t control Amazon’s decisions.
 But you can control how prepared you are when those decisions affect your business.